 Our business requires using sensitive and proprietary technology and other information that we protect as trade secrets.
 We seek to prevent improper disclosure of these trade secrets through confidentiality agreements.
 If our trade secrets are improperly disclosed, by our current or former employees, our collaborators, or otherwise, it would help our competitors and adversely affect our business.
-We will be able to protect our proprietary rights only to the extent that our proprietary technologies and other information are covered by valid and enforceable patents or are effectively maintained as trade secrets.
-The patent position of biotechnology companies, including our Company, involves complex legal and factual questions and, therefore, enforceability cannot be predicted with certainty.
+We will be able to protect our proprietary rights only to the extent that our proprietary technology companies, including our Company, involves complex legal and factual questions and, therefore, enforceability cannot be predicted with certainty.
 Our patents may be challenged, invalidated, held to be unenforceable, or circumvented.
 Patent applications filed outside the United States may be challenged by other parties, for example, by filing third-party observations that argue against patentability or an opposition.
 Such opposition proceedings are increasingly common in the EU and are costly to defend.
 For example, our European Patent No. 2,264,163 is the subject of opposition proceedings in the EPO, as described in Note 11 to our Condensed Consolidated Financial Statements included in this report.
 We have pending patent applications in the USPTO, the EPO, and the patent offices of other foreign jurisdictions, and it is likely that we will need to defend patents from challenges by others from time to time in the future.
 Certain of our U.S. patents may also be challenged by parties who file a request for post-grant review or inter partes review under the America Invents Act of 2011 or ex parte reexamination.
 Post-grant proceedings are increasingly common in the United States and are costly to defend.
 Our patent rights may not provide us with a proprietary position or competitive advantages against competitors.
-Furthermore, even if the outcome is favorable to us, the
+Furthermore, even if the outcome is favorable to us, the enforcement of our intellectual property rights can be extremely expensive and time consuming.